11th May 2021

 The Dental Implant Procedure Explained

 Dental implants – permanent false teeth – have been around for years and have an incredibly high success rate.
-Our patients here in Tunbridge Wells love how they can replace individual, several, or all missing teeth with a realistic, strong and lasting replacement.
+Our patients here at our private dentist in Tunbridge Wells love how they can replace individual, several, or all missing teeth with a realistic, strong and lasting replacement.

-In this post, our professional dentists talk through the dental implant procedure in a bit more detail and will highlight some pros and cons of the dental implant treatment itself, helping you make a confident and informed decision about your future smile.
+In this post, our professional dentists talk through how dental implants are done in a bit more detail and will highlight some pros and cons of the dental implant treatment itself, helping you make a confident and informed decision about your future smile.

 It first helps to know what, exactly, dental implants are.
 Briefly, they’re made of two parts.
 A long, metal, screw-like part forms the ‘root’ of the new tooth and a ceramic crown, moulded to your smile, is fitted to complete the tooth.